Around 46% of small businesses in the United States don’t track inventory or use a manual method. Now don’t do that.

 - Reduce inventory shrinkage- According to a study by National Retail Federation, inventory shrinkage cost about 1.33% of sales in 2017.
 Now inventory shrinkage happens for a number of reasons like damage, theft, loss.
 It is basically the difference between inventory you THINK you have on-hand and the inventory you ACTUALLY have on-hand.
 Perpetual inventory system quickly identifies any discrepancies due to theft or shrinkage and eliminates guesswork when it comes to setting replenishment levels because you always know the exact inventory level.

-- Use of technology- Perpetual inventory system uses automated inventory management software for real-time inventory tracking.
+- Use of technology- Perpetual inventory system uses perpetual inventory system software for real-time inventory tracking.
 Products are scanned with the use of barcode scanning for accurate inventory levels.

 - Time-consuming- the perpetual inventory system cannot be maintained manually since it entails continuous tracking of inventory.
 Since each inventory must be recorded right away, it keeps managers constantly on their toes about syncing inventory on the system.